jellyfin-archive/jellyfin-docs/general/clients/codecs.md

 ## [Container Compatibility](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers)

 If the container is unsupported, this will result in remuxing.
-The video and audio codec will remain intact, but wrapped in a container that is supported.
+The video and audio codec will remain intact, but wrapped in a supported container.
 This is the least intensive process.
-Most video containers will be remuxed to use the hls streaming protocol and ts containers.
-Remuxing shouldn't be a concern even for a RPi3.
+Most video containers will be remuxed to use the HLS streaming protocol and TS containers.
+Remuxing shouldn't be a concern even for an RPi3.

 ||Browser|Android|AndroidTV|Kodi|Roku
 |:---:|:---:|:---:|:---:|:---:|:---: